Michael B. Stuart: U.S. Attorney

-Michael Bryan Stuart is an American attorney who served as the United States Attorney for the Southern District of West Virginia from 2018 to 2021.
-He was sworn in on January 9, 2018.
-Prior to assuming his current role, he was a lawyer for the law firm of Steptoe & Johnson.
-In 2014, Stuart chaired the West Virginia Presidential Debate Commission.
-From 2010 to 2012, he served as chairman of the West Virginia Republican Party.
-Stuart chaired Trump's 2016 presidential campaign in the state.
+Stuart was sworn in as U.S. Attorney on January 9, 2018.
 Prior to his confirmation as a U.S. Attorney, Stuart said addressing the opioid epidemic would be a priority of his office.
-On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
+On February 8, 2021, he, along with 55 other Trump-era attorneys, were asked to resign.
 On February 12, he announced his resignation, effective February 28.